 Requirement id TEGT.C.01

 Short title Continuous collection

-Description The developed tools must be able to collect evidence continuously, i.e. in (high)-frequency intervals.
+Description The developed tools must be able to collect evidence continuously, i.e. in

+(high)-frequency intervals.

-Implementation state Fully implemented
+Implementation Fully implemented

+state

-Currently, the discovery interval in the Evidence Collector component is set to 5 minutes and can only be changed in the source code.
-In the future, this will become a customizable configuration through a configuration file or UI.
+Currently, the discovery interval in the Cloud Evidence Collector component is set to 5 minutes and can only be changed in the source code.